prometheus/pushgateway/README.md

 For the most basic setup, just start the binary.
 To change the address to listen on, use the `-addr` flag.
-The `-persistence.file` flag allows you to specify a file in which the pushed metrics will be persisted (so that they survive restarts of the pushgateway).
+The `-persistence.file` flag allows you to specify a file in which the pushed metrics will be persisted (so that they survive restarts of the Pushgateway).

 ## Use it

 ### Libraries

-Prometheus client libraries should have a feature to push the registered metrics to a pushgateway.
+Prometheus client libraries should have a feature to push the registered metrics to a Pushgateway.
 Usually, a Prometheus client passively presents metric for scraping by a Prometheus server.
 A client library that supports pushing has a push function, which needs to be called by the client code.
-It will then actively push the metrics to a pushgateway, using the API described below.
+It will then actively push the metrics to a Pushgateway, using the API described below.

 ### Command line